Variational Algorithms for Marginal MAP: Convergent Algorithms by Proximal Point Methods

 \section{Convergent Algorithms by Proximal Point Methods}

 An obvious disadvantage of mixed-product BP is its lack of convergence guarantees, even when $G$ is an undirected tree.
-In this section, we apply a proximal point approach \citep[e.g.,][]{martinet1970breve, Rockafellar76} to derive convergent algorithms that directly optimize our free energy objectives.
-Similar methods have been applied to standard sum-inference \citep{Yuille_CCCP} and max-inference \citep{Ravikumar10}.
+In this section, we apply a proximal point approach \citep[e.g.,][]{martinet1970breve, Rockafellar76} to derive convergent algorithms that directly optimize our free energy objectives, \qiangnew{which take the form of transforming marginal MAP into a sequence of pure (or annealed) sum-inference tasks.} Similar methods have been applied to standard sum-inference \citep{Yuille_CCCP} and max-inference \citep{Ravikumar10}.

 For the purpose of illustration, we first consider the problem of maximizing the \emph{exact} marginal MAP free energy, $F_{mix}(\vtau, \vtheta) = \langle \vtau, \vtheta \rangle + H_{A|B}(\vtau)$.
 The proximal point algorithm works by iteratively optimizing a smoothed problem,